-The academic progress of all students at Wilmington College is reviewed at the conclusion of the Fall Semester and at the conclusion of the Spring Semester in order to determine the academic standing of each student.
+The academic progress of all students at Wilmington College is reviewed at the conclusion of each semester in order to determine the academic standing of each student.
 Good standing is determined by the following criteria:

 a.
 The student must average 12 earned credit hours with passing grades of "D" or better during full-time semesters enrolled at Wilmington College.
-(However, credits earned during summer session count toward good standing even if the student is taking less than 12 credit hours)
+(However, credits earned summer session count toward good standing even if the student is taking less than 12 credit hours)